 \subsection{Main Results}

-Table~\ref{tab:main_performance_two_rows} shows detection performance on WikiMIA, ArxivTection, BookTection, and BookMIA.
-Specifically, when tested on WikiMIA with LLaMA-7B, GDS achieves an AUC score of 0.96, which is an improvement of 0.04 compared to the best baseline FSD and significantly higher than score-function-based methods such as Min-k++.
-GDS outperforms the best baseline in most settings, with especially large gains in TPR@5\%FPR on BookTection and BookMIA.
-Notably, with LLaMA-7B, BookTection performance improves by nearly 67.3\%.
+Table~\ref{tab:main_performance_two_rows} reports results on WikiMIA, ArxivTection, BookTection, and BookMIA.
+On WikiMIA with LLaMA-7B, GDS reaches an AUC of 0.96, outperforming the best baseline, FSD, by 0.04 and substantially surpassing score-based methods such as Min-k++.
+GDS performs best in most settings, with particularly large TPR@5\%FPR gains on BookTection and BookMIA; on BookTection with LLaMA-7B, the improvement is nearly 67.3

 Table~\ref{tab:mimir_main_results_no_wrap_6methods} reports results on seven MIMIR subsets.
-Although all methods degrade due to similar data distributions, GDS achieves the best average improvements {+2.8\%, +2.7\%, +7.2\%, +1.3\%, +16.6\%} across different models, and shows clear advantages on PubMed Central, DM Mathematics, and GitHub.
-Using the LLaMA model, the three subsets achieve AUC scores of 0.82, 0.95, and 0.91.
-Our method shows the most stable performance across models, with AUC variations mostly within 0.04, demonstrating strong generalization across different models.
+Despite performance drops caused by similar data distributions, GDS delivers the best average gains ({+2.8\%, +2.7\%, +7.2\%, +1.3\%, +16.6\%}) across models, with notable advantages on PubMed Central, DM Mathematics, and GitHub.
+With LLaMA, these three subsets reach AUCs of 0.82, 0.95, and 0.91.
+GDS also remains the most stable across models, with AUC variation mostly within 0.04, indicating strong cross-model generalization.